abdulkalam1976/ASP.NETMVCProfessionalApproach/README.md

 All conditions are wrapped up in this small apps.

-You must have Background of MVC, Entity Framework, Sql Server
+You must have Background of C#, MVC, Entity Framework, Sql Server